 Virtuix Omni One VR Treadmill Release Date?

-The Omni One will be released in late 2021, according to the company.
+The Omni One was released in late 2021, according to the company.

 What challenges did Virtuix face with its original VR treadmill?

 The original VR treadmill faced challenges such as limited freedom of movement due to a support ring design, and the complexity of setting up and maintaining PC-based VR systems.

 What is the pricing of Virtuix Omni One?